huangdanqi/langgraph_agent_streaming_output_django_vue/README.md

-# Windons systeme
+# Windons system
 You can use the code to build chatbot streaming output, I only used the agent chunks and I didn't use supervisor chunks \
 , the only thing you need to modify is in Backend/langgraph_agnet/views.py \
 use your own key.  \

 os.environ['OPENAI_API_KEY'] = '' \
 os.environ['TAVILY_API_KEY'] = ''